yeehaa123/elab/h2020/proposal/best practices_process documentation.md

 - cross-medial best practice
 - built a bridge between the concrete implementation of video, learning and collecting as one part of the overall platform
-- use format of Scientific Research Trailer as a point-of-departure
+- use format of Scientific Research Trailer as a point-of-departure; produce video sequences which use filmic language and do justice to the respective research topic and people who conduct the research.
 - research which media can be used for science communication in which way